Police arrest protesters who remained at US-Canada bridge

-Local and national police formed a joint command center in Ottawa, where protests have paralyzed downtown, infuriated residents who are fed up with police inaction and turned up pressure on Prime Minister Justin Trudeau.
+Local and national police formed a joint command center in Ottawa, where protests have paralyzed downtown, infuriated residents who are fed up with police inaction, and turned up the pressure on Prime Minister Justin Trudeau.

-It was not immediately clear when the bridge might be opened but Windsor’s Mayor Drew Kiklens said he hoped it would be Sunday.

-“Today, our national economic crisis at the Ambassador Bridge came to an end,” he added later.
+“Today, our national economic crisis at the Ambassador Bridge came to an end,” said Windsor’s Mayor Drew Dilkens, who expressed hope the bridge would reopen Sunday.
 “Border crossings will reopen when it is safe to do so and I defer to police and border agencies to make that determination.

+But the bridge remained closed late Sunday afternoon as a snowstorm hit the area.

-Only a few protesters had remained after police on Saturday persuaded demonstrators to move their pickup trucks and others cars that they used to block a crossing that sees 25% of all trade between the two countries.
+Only a few protesters had remained after police on Saturday persuaded demonstrators to move the pickup trucks and cars they had used to block a crossing that sees 25% of all trade between the two countries.

-“The whole city is furious at being abandoned by the people who are supposed to protect us.
-They have completely abandoned the rule of law. @OttawaPolice have lost credibility. #OttawaPoliceFailed,” tweeted Artur Wilczynski, a senior government national security official at Canada’s Communications Security Establishment.
+U.S. President Joe Biden’s administration on Sunday acknowledged the seemingly peaceful resolution to the demonstration, which it said had “widespread damaging impacts” on the “lives and livelihoods of people” on both sides of the border.

+“We stand ready to support our Canadian partners wherever useful in order to ensure the restoration of the normal free flow of commerce can resume,” Homeland Security Advisor Dr. Liz Sherwood-Randall said in a statement.

+“It just feels like I’m living in a different country like I’m in the States,” said Shannon Thomas, a 32-year-old teacher.
+“It just makes me really sad to see all these people waving Canadian flags and acting like patriots when it’s really the saddest and embarrassing thing I’ve ever seen.”

-A former minister in Trudeau’s Cabinet also blasted her former federal colleagues as well as the province and city for not putting an end to the protests.
+A former minister in Trudeau’s Cabinet also blasted her former federal colleagues as well as local officials.

 Ottawa police said in a statement late Saturday that a joint command center had been established with the Ontario Provincial Police and the Royal Canadian Mounted Police.
-They said that would beef up enforcement capabilities that had been limited by “safety concerns — arising from aggressive, illegal behavior by many demonstrators — limited police enforcement capabilities.”
+They said that would beef up enforcement capabilities that had been limited by “safety concerns — arising from aggressive, illegal behavior by many demonstrators.”

 Police earlier issued a statement calling the protest an unlawful occupation and saying they were waiting for reinforcements before implementing a plan to end the demonstrations.